Who We Are

 Field manager: Stephen Wynn

 The Gilcrease Turnpike, a multiphase project, is one of the largest transportation projects in Oklahoma's history.
 The project presented multiple environmental concerns that were either know or potentially would be discovered during the net cut and construction phases of the project.
 With dozens of contractors on site, newly discovered environmental finds could affect portions of the project to a costly halt.
-Chris worked with contractors to establish efficient means of communication as well as contingencies for readjusting work flows while dealing with and clearing environmental concerns.
-The successful implementation of this program allowed the Gilcrease Turnpike to suffer minimal disturbances to construction work flow.
+Chris worked with contractors to establish efficient means of communication as well as contingencies for readjusting work flows while addressing and remediating environmental concerns.
+The successful implementation of this work flow allowed the Gilcrease Turnpike to suffer minimal disturbances to construction work flow due to environmental issues.

 Project manager: Chris LaViolette